 Ans: Boxing shoes are typically minimal in weight.
-The best boxing shoes, on the other hand, are remarkably lightweight, making them even more appropriate.
+The ideal pair of boxing shoes, on the other hand, is remarkably lightweight, making them even more appropriate.
 The weight will impact how efficiently you can perform your proper footwork.

 Ans: Most people will have a lesser degree of intrinsic foot strength and proprioception if they haven’t done any bare footwork in a long time – going into full training sessions barefooted can make your feet weary and put you in danger of injury.